hackclub/jams/jams/batches/sparkletilt-pcb/part-2/en-US.md

 ### Generics

 0402, 0603, 0805, and 1206 are common sizes of small two-terminal SMD components like resistors, capacitors, and diodes.
-0805 is very common and still somewhat hand solderable, so we will use 0805 for all our components[^1].
+0805 is very common and somewhat convenient to place by hand, so we will use **0805** for all our components[^1].

 <a title="Zerodamage, CC BY 3.0 &lt;https://creativecommons.org/licenses/by/3.0&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:SMT_sizes,_based_on_original_by_Zureks.svg"><img style={{backgroundColor: "white"}} width="256" alt="SMT sizes, based on original by Zureks" src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/34/SMT_sizes%2C_based_on_original_by_Zureks.svg/256px-SMT_sizes%2C_based_on_original_by_Zureks.svg.png"/></a>